Summer Ensemble Workshop

 Our workshop will take place June 8th-14th at Glenn Memorial United Methodist Church on the campus of Emory University (Decatur, GA).
 Throughout the week, students will:

-Receive individualized and group vocal instruction within each choral setting
+Receive individualized AND group vocal instruction in the choral setting!

 Be part of the artistic decision-making process